A Geometric Characterization of Observability in Inertial Parameter Identification: Two Body Case: General Spatial Motion

 Notation for this third freedom signifies that changes in $I_{xx}$ must match those to $I_{yy}$.
 In this example, the inertia exchange has a physical interpretation.
-The transfer freedoms can be thought to represent an exchange of any infinitely thin rod along the joint axis.
+The transfer freedoms represent an exchange of any infinitely thin rod along $\hat{z}_\bb$.
+The point mass $m_a$ in Fig.~\ref{fig:invariance} is a special case of such a rod.